 UMW in Guatemala

-For most of the trip, students will stay in rooms at the agroecology center.
-Meals will be provided at the center or out in the community.
+For most of the trip, students will stay in rooms with bunk beds and a shared bathroom at the agroecology center.
+Meals and snacks will be provided at the center or out in the community.
 Students will also experience a two-night home-stay with a Maya family.

 Students will earn 3 credits for GEOG 360E.
 The course focuses on:

 Class will meet weekly throughout the spring semester.
-Classes will discuss relevant readings on community organization, development, food security issues, agro-ecology, and health.
-Four short papers will be due prior to the trip, with a journal during the trip, a final paper, and an oral presentation following the trip.
+Students will discuss relevant readings on community development, food security, deforestation, agroecology, and health.
+Four short papers are due prior to departure, with a journal during the trip, a final paper, and an oral presentation following the trip.
 This course satisfies the Experiential Learning general education requirement.

 Requirements & Prerequisites

-There are no prerequisites for this program, but students must contact Dr. Bowen for an application to participate.
+There are no prerequisites for this program, but students must contact Dr. Bowen for an application to participate (do not make your deposit until you have received notice of acceptance).
 Students must maintain a minimum 2.0 GPA in order to participate.
 This program is open to all UMW students regardless of major or year of study.

 Faculty-Led Program Scholarships are available to UMW students (deadlines apply).